mohnbroetchen2/pharmacy/README.md

 [Pharmacy](http://pharmacy.leibniz-fli.de/admin/pharmadoc/pharmacy/).
 The pharmacy is the medicine.
 The name is composed of the name of the pharmacy and the dose of the active molecule.
 It's possible to set an "alarm value" for a pharmacy.
 If this value is set, the "Admin"  receives a mail, if the containers in stock is less then this value for this pharmacy.
 The available stock of a pharmacy is calculated from all active orders belonging to the pharmacy.
+The unit of a pharmacy (e.g. gram, milligram, milliliters) is a calculated field from the orders.
+Ever order has to be the same unit.
+If not the unit of the pharmacy is false.
+This is obviously impractical but has not yet led to problems.

 Order
 -----